-- reviewed the structure, size and composition (including the skills, knowledge, experience and diversity considerations) of the Board, and independence of the Independent Non-Executive Directors; - considered and recommended the re-appointment of Mr. Kwong Ki Chi, the Independent Non-Executive Director; and - discussed the succession planning for the Directors and the CEO.
+- reviewed the structure, size and composition (including the skills, knowledge, experience and diversity considerations) of the Board, and independence of the Independent Non-Executive Directors: - considered and recommended the re-election of Mr. Wong Ling Sun, Vincent, Mr. Chan Man Chun as the Executive Directors and Dr. Lee Peng Fei, Allen as the Independent Non-Executive Director; - implemented the succession plan of the Chairman by appointing Mr. Wong Ling Sun, Vincent as the new Chairman; - reviewed the diversity policy of the Group; and - discussed the succession planning for the Directors and the CEO.